 CourtroomLogic Consulting was retained to help prepare a key witness for video deposition testimony.
 The witness’s testimony would have a life-long impact: she was a young woman who had been individually named in a wrongful death lawsuit involving the death of a young child.
 When we first met “Jane,” she could not look anyone in the eye or even say the child’s name without a quivering, barely audible voice and a river of tears rolling down her cheeks.
 She was riddled with self-doubt, worthlessness and extreme sadness.
 Over the course of multiple sessions, CourtroomLogic and her lawyers worked with the witness to build her confidence and her comfort level in telling the story.
 Through our psychological and communication techniques, a more confident and capable witness began to emerge.
 By the time her deposition rolled around, “Jane” was able to answer questions directly, confidently, and with conviction.
 She embraced her story and held firm to the events in question.
 She not only survived the deposition, but she did so well that the case ultimately settled out of court a short time later.

 CourtroomLogic was retained to assist a national trucking company facing a wrongful death dispute in the Eastern District of Texas (Marshall Division).
 We helped prepare our driver for testimony, drafted a voir dire outline, and consulted with counsel on strikes and motions for cause.
 After jury selection, we were asked to attend the entire trial.
 So we rolled up our sleeves and offered strategic advice and assistance whenever and wherever needed.
-After xxx days of evidence, the jury began deliberations right before the lunch hour.
-Before we even began eating our lunch, the judge said the verdict was in.
-Facing a potential judgment of more than xxx million, we were thrilled to learn that the jury found in favor of our client.
+After four days of evidence, the jury began deliberations right before the noon break.
+Before we even began eating our lunch, the judge — eating a couple tables away from us — told us the verdict was in.
+Facing a potential judgment of more than $15 million, we were thrilled to learn that the jury found zero liability on our driver and company.
 Needless to say, lunch tasted just a wee bit better that day.